RandomInternetPreson/Lucid_Vision/README.md

-Experimental, and am currently working to improve the code; but it may work for most.
+Experimental, and I am currently working to improve the code; but it may work for most.

 Todo: